Deepan-Karmakar/p5.js-tutorial/Libraries.md

 A p5.js library can be any JavaScript code that extends or adds to the p5.js core functionality.
+There are two categories of libraries.
+Core libraries (DOM and Sound) are part of the p5.js distribution, while contributed libraries are developed, owned, and maintained by members of the Processing community.

 ###Adding a library to your project